-The Public Service Association (PSA), who represent Child Protection workers in Bankstown, have voted to ban income management and have made no referrals.
+The Public Service Association (PSA), who represent Child Protection workers, have voted to ban income management and have made no referrals.
 They are refusing to be part of the expansion of the racist NT Intervention.
-Bankstown has the lowest number of people on income management out of all the "trial sites".
+Of all the "trial sites", Bankstown has the lowest number of people on income management out of all "trial sites".